Simversity/literature/docs/components/api.md

 ## API Connection ##

-Through out this documentation we will use the con as an active connection to the API Server.
-You can create one using various types of HTTPClients exposed by simtools.uhttpclient.
+Through out this documentation we will assume that you have an active connection to the API Server.
+You can create a new connection using various types of HTTPClients exposed by simtools.uhttpclient.

 For simplicity's sake we will use BlockingHTTPClient in this example.

 ```
 from simtools.uhttpclient import BlockingHTTPClient